Operational focus areas

 During the first stages of their life, salmon are raised in onshore freshwater hatcheries.
 In traditional salmon farming, fish are transferred to the sea when they have undergone the smoltification process, making them physiologically ready for life in saltwater.
 With our post-smolt strategy, we keep the fish longer on land or in closed facilities in the sea, shortening the time that they spend growing in open sea-pens by several months.
 Less time at sea will improve biological control, fish welfare, survival and quality because each salmon is less exposed to biological risks like sea lice, seaborne diseases or other unfavorable ocean conditions such as harmful algae or sub-optimal oxygen levels.
-Less exposure to these risks will also allow us to better utilize preventative methods and avoid expensive treatments.
+Less exposure to these risks will also allow us to improve sea lice control better utilize preventative methods and avoid expensive treatments.
 This will reduce our environmental impact as well as our production cost.
 Post-smolt also increases flexibility with regard to the transfer of smolt, allowing us to fallow sites for longer periods if necessary.
 The fish will be larger and more robust when entering the sea-growing phase, which we believe will increase health and welfare in and of itself.

 Post-smolt transfer also allows for a more efficient production cycle.
 It takes less time to reach harvestable size in the sea, which frees up capacity at farms to grow more salmon within existing licenses.
 The result is a lower environmental footprint per fish, better fish health and welfare, lower costs, and increased annual harvests.
 Altogether, we expect post-smolt transfer to reduce operational expenditure in the sea-growing phase, improve profitability and competitiveness, and provide opportunities for sustainable production growth.
-It strengthens our ocean-based salmon farming operations.

-Achievements in 2021
+Achievements in 2022

-- More than 50% of fish harvested were from post-smolt (fish weighing more than 200 grams when transferred to sea).
+- More than 50% of fish harvested were raised from post-smolt (fish weighing more than 200 grams when transferred to sea).

 - Grieg Seafood Rogaland aims to increase the average smolt transfer weight to approximately 800 grams in 2025.